mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_02_Key_Vault.md

     ```

-1. Now, move back to the console application you will be asked to **Enter** a **Valid SSN**.
+1. Now, move back to the console application where you will be asked to **Enter** a **Valid SSN**.
 This will query the encrypted column for the data.
-Notice that with the key called from the Key Vault now the data is unencrypted and shown to the console window.
+Notice that with the key called from the Key Vault, now the data is unencrypted and shown to the console window.

     ```sql
     999-99-0003